azavea/raster-vision/docs/usage/basics.rst

 .. currentmodule:: rastervision.core.data

-Raster Vision internally uses the following pipeline for reading geo-referenced data and coaxing it into a form usable for training computer vision models.
+Raster Vision internally uses the following pipeline for reading geo-referenced data and coaxing it into a form suitable for training computer vision models.

 When using Raster Vision :ref:`as a library <usage_library>`, users generally do not need to deal with all the individual components to arrive at a working `GeoDataset`_ (see the tutorial on :doc:`tutorials/sampling_training_data`), but certainly can if needed.